desktop/desktop/docs/process/releasing-updates.md

 $ yarn draft-release (production|beta)
 ```

-(For `test` releases, follow the directions in the steps below to update `app/package.json`'s 'version' to a higher version and add a changelog entry.
+(For `test` releases, follow the directions in the steps below to update `app/package.json`'s `version` to a higher version and add a changelog entry.
 The script does not support test yet.)

 The script will output a draft changelog, which covers everything that's been merged, and probably needs some love.
 The output will then explain the next steps: